 What you can expect from Hong Kong

-Language: Hong Kong has two official languages; Chinese and English.
-This means that all (road) signs are in both languages and that official bodies also have a sufficient level of English.
+Language: Hong Kong has two official languages: Chinese and English.
+This means that all (traffic) signs are in both languages and that official agencies also have a sufficient level of English proficiency.

-Payment methods: In Hong Kong there are many ATMs and exchange offices where you can get Hong Kong Dollars.
-Paying with a credit card is not possible everywhere, cash is still the most used in many places.
+Payment methods: In Hong Kong, there are many ATMs and exchange offices where you can obtain Hong Kong Dollars.
+Paying with a credit card is not always possible; cash is still the most widely used form of payment in many places.

 Power outlets:In Hong Kong the power plugs and sockets are of type G and D. The standard voltage is 220 volts.